judsonlmoore/judsonlmoore.com/_posts/travel/destinations/germany/2016-09-08-german-wine-country.markdown

 It is hard to say that there was a part of this day's experience which was better than the wine.
 However, the walk home was what the day was really about.
 We spent hours soaking in the German wine country by wandering through the vineyards and rolling hills.
 Time with friends, enjoying the evening air, and a beautiful sunset, this is what makes life rich and memories grand.

 I highly recommend that you make a visit to the German wine country and to Landau.
 Take your family, your friends, or just yourself.
 You are going to have a great time!
 Have you been to Landau before?
 Are you thinking about making a trip there?
-I would love to hear your thoughts in the comments below, or reach out to me directly at [@JudsonLMoore](http://twitter.com/judsonlmoore).
+I would love to hear your thoughts in the comments below, or reach out to me directly at [@JudsonLMoore](https://twitter.com/judsonlmoore).

-{% cloudinary default /assets/images/2016/09/friends-in-the-german-wine-country-walking-through-a-vineyard.jpg alt="Friends in the German Wine Country walking through a vineyard." description="" %}
+{% cloudinary /assets/images/2016/09/friends-in-the-german-wine-country-walking-through-a-vineyard.jpg alt="Friends in the German Wine Country walking through a vineyard." description="" %}